Frequently Asked Questions

 - Depending on order size, the order will arrive in approximately 6-7 weeks as most components are custom built / fabricated for every order.

 - For orders greater than 20 tanks, it is pertinent to understand that our current production capacity is 20 tanks per week and includes the associated hardware necessary to setup an immersion mine.
-If this time-frame does is not suitable for your needs, contact us directly to inquire about other options.
+If this time-frame is not suitable for your needs, contact us directly to inquire about other options.

 What are the dimensions of the tanks, dry coolers, etc.?